Sunglasses never go out of style. Some may think sunnies belong on the beach, but common sense begs to differ.

 The Best Sunglasses for Fall

-Many sunglasses fans are accustomed to overhead light from summer time.
-Lenses best suited for overhead light block out sunlight with heavy tints.
-When sunglasses are gradient, you take advantage of all the same protections from the sun but with a more transparent lens to see through with overcast or partial light.
+Many sunglasses fans are instead accustomed to direct overhead light from summer time.
+Lenses best suited for summer block out overhead sunlight with heavy tints.
+When sunglasses are gradient, you take advantage of all the same protections from the sun but with a more transparent lens to see through with overcast or partial light in the fall.

 But can you wear sunglasses in the winter?